 - Total construction value (i.e., final project costs including all material and labour);

 - Application Review Fee and/or Development Permit Fee.
 Additional Permit Fees are required (as applicable) in accordance with the SIPD’s Fee Structure By-Law prior to permit issuance (Click Here for PDF);

 - It is the responsibility of the applicant / owner to satisfy or adhere to any Development Agreement requirements that may pertain to the property.
 Some requirements may need to be fulfilled prior to the SIPD’s issuance of permits.

-NOTE: After the installation is complete, in addition to scheduling and completing an inspection with the SIPD, roof-mounted solar installations require an inspection and sealed report by a Manitoba Licensed Professional Engineer which is to be submitted to the SIPD.
+NOTE: After the installation is complete, in addition to scheduling and completing an inspection with the SIPD, solar installations require an sealed inspection report by a Manitoba Licensed Professional Engineer which is to be submitted to the SIPD.

 Electrical Permits are obtained through Manitoba Hydro.

 If the proposed development is located adjacent to a Provincial Road or Highway, an additional permit may be required from the Province (Manitoba Infrastructure) when applying for a permit from the SIPD.